Mun-eo/HR-Analytics-SQL-Queries/README.md

 WHERE
 	emp.salary > 126511.020408163265
 ;
 ```
+---
+# Phase 2: Analyzing Salary Equity and Identifying Top Talent

+This phase uses more complex functions to evaluate if the compensation structure is fair and where the high-value employees are clustered.

-### Problem 4: What job_role has the highest average Salary for employees who have been with the company for less than 2 year?
+### Problem 5: What job_role has the highest average Salary for employees who have been with the company for less than 2 year?

 Find the Job_Role that has the highest average Salary for employees who have been with the company for less than 2 year